Primary Hypersomnia

 Evidence suggests that a dopamine system dysfunction may occur in narcolepsy, while a similar malfunction of the norepinephrine system may occur in idiopathic hypersomnia.
 Decreased CSF histamine levels have been reported in primary hypersomnia, as well as in narcolepsy, but not in non-CNS hypersomnias, suggesting that histamine may be an indicator of a central (versus a peripheral) origin for hypersomnias.[58]

-A major advance in the understanding of the pathology of narcolepsy, a disorder closely related to primary hypersomnia, was made after the discovery of narcolepsy-associated genes in animals; ie, genes involved in the pathology of the hypocretin/orexin ligand and its receptor.[17, 18] Low CSF concentrations of hypocretin-1 and hypocretin-2 in HLA DQB1*0602 were also found in primary hypersomnia, and a generalized defect in hcrt-2 transmission may be present in this disorder.
-As hypocretin peptides excite the histaminergic system by the hypocretin receptor 2,[19] hypocretin deficiency may result in excessive daytime sleepiness via decreased histaminergic function.[16]
+A major advance in the understanding of the pathology of narcolepsy, a disorder closely related to primary hypersomnia, was made after the discovery of narcolepsy-associated genes in animals; ie, genes involved in the pathology of the hypocretin/orexin ligand and its receptor.[59, 60] Low CSF concentrations of hypocretin-1 and hypocretin-2 in HLA DQB1*0602 were also found in primary hypersomnia, and a generalized defect in hcrt-2 transmission may be present in this disorder.
+As hypocretin peptides excite the histaminergic system by the hypocretin receptor 2,[61] hypocretin deficiency may result in excessive daytime sleepiness via decreased histaminergic function.[58]

 Epidemiology

-A study by Ohayon et al suggested that excessive sleepiness is more prevalent than previously estimated.
-The study found that with 27.8% of 15,929 individuals from 15 US states reported excessive sleepiness.
-Even when using restrictive criteria of frequency at least 3 times per week for at least 3 months despite normal sleep duration, the prevalence was 4.7%.[20]
+A 2012 study by Ohayon et al suggested that excessive sleepiness is more prevalent than previously estimated.
+The study found that 27.8% of 15,929 individuals from 15 US states reported excessive sleepiness.
+Even when using restrictive criteria of frequency at least 3 times per week for at least 3 months despite normal sleep duration, the prevalence was 4.7%.[63]

 Sex-, age- and family-related demographics